Tom Davies (footballer, born 1992): Bristol Rovers

 On 11 June 2019, Davies joined fellow League One side Bristol Rovers as he was out of contract with Coventry that summer.
 He made his debut on 3 August 2019, in an opening day 2–0 defeat away at Blackpool.
 He scored his first goal for the club on 12 October 2019 as he impressively volleyed home the only goal of a tight win over Milton Keynes Dons, a win that saw Rovers continue to defy pre-season expectations and go up to 4th in the table.
 Davies returned to first-team action in January 2020 after missing three months with tendinitis, before Davies had to have surgery on his knee in February 2020, causing him to miss the rest of the season.
 In July 2020, manager Ben Garner revealed that Davies would most likely be out until early 2021, revealing that he had needed surgery in the other knee.
 After spending the second half of the 2020–21 season on loan at Barrow, it was announced at the end of the season that Davies would not be having his contract renewed and would be leaving the club after two years.

 Barrow (loan)

 On 18 January 2021, Davies joined League Two side Barrow on loan until the end of the season in a bid to get first team match action as he made his return from injury.
 He made his debut on 30 January 2021, playing the first 74 minutes of a 2–1 defeat to Bradford City.
 Davies' first goal for the club opened the scoring of a vital 3–2 victory over Crawley Town.

 Tranmere Rovers

 On 9 June 2021, Davies joined League Two side Tranmere Rovers on a free transfer, signing a one-year contract.

 On 6 May 2025, the club announced the player would be released in June when his contract expired.

 Salisbury

 On 25 July 2025, Davies joined National League South side Salisbury.

+On 13 February 2026, he joined National League North club Chester on loan for the remainder of the season.

+Radcliffe

+On 16 June 2026, Davies joined National League North side Radcliffe on an initial one-year deal with the option to extend.